How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 Launch, Training, and Handoff

-Budget 25–35% of initial development cost annually for maintenance, security updates, and feature requests.
-The developer who doesn't mention ongoing costs will hit you with $200–400/hour emergency rates.
+Budget 25 to 35 percent of initial development cost annually for maintenance, security updates, and feature requests.
+The developer who doesn't surface ongoing costs in the proposal will surface them later at premium emergency rates.

 SegmentPrice RangeReal Cost Example